 A variable monetary penalty (VMP) is a discretionary financial penalty, which we can impose.
 The maximum penalty amount is set out in the legislation creating that offence, and is not the same for all environmental offences.
+Where no legislative maximum exists, the maximum VMP SEPA may impose is £40,000.
+The minimum VMP we will impose is £1,000.

 VMPs are not available for all offences.
-The offences for which we can impose a VMP are set out in Schedule 4 of the Order.
+The offences for which we can impose a VMP are set out in Schedule 4 of the Order12.